ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator.md

 ## [Launch Controller](#launch-controller)

-Launch Open Manipulator Controller to start [Basic Manipulation](/docs/en/platform/openmanipulator/#basic-manipulation).
+Launch the OpenManipulator controller to start [basic manipulation](/docs/en/platform/openmanipulator/#basic-manipulation).

 ``` bash
 $ roslaunch open_manipulator_controller open_manipulator_controller.launch
 ```

-**WARNING**: If you start the controller in a pose where the components of OpenManipulator are in contact with each other, the OpenManipulator will not move by joint limit.
-It is recommended to place the Open Manipulator in the following Pose and start the control.
+**WARNING**: It is recommended to place OpenManipulator at the following pose and start the controller so that each component of OpenManipulator does not conflict.
 <img src="/assets/images/platform/openmanipulator/open_manipulator_start_pose.png" width="250">
 <!-- ![](/assets/images/platform/openmanipulator/open_manipulator_start_pose.png) -->
 {: .notice--warning}

-If OpenManipulator controller launched successfully, the terminal will represent below messages.
+If the OpenManipulator controller has been launched successfully, the terminal will show the following message.

 ```
 SUMMARY